vlabella/gle-library/README.md

 * windows: `C:\Program Files\GLE\gleinc`.
 * Linux: `/usr/share/gle/gleinc`.

-To install the new include files
+To install the new include files:

  * Windows: `cd src & nmake install-includes`
+   This will install include files to `C:\Program Files\gle-graphics\gleinc`

  * Linux & macOS `cd src ; make install-includes`
+   This will install include files to `/usr/share/gle-graphics/gleinc`

 ## Using Include Files in GLE Figures